Travel Guide South Africa

 The central land is characterized by different grasses, shrubs and acacias.
 In the north and northwest, especially in the north of Kruger National Park there are many baobabs.
 The area of Namaqualand turns into a lush sea of flowers during the strong rainfalls in spring.

 South Africa’s unique fauna can be observed in one of many wildlife conservation reserves or national parks, which are home to more than 300 (!) mammal species, over 500 bird species, around 100 reptiles and plenty of different insects.
-Apart from that you have the chance to see the famous “Big Five” lion, leopard, buffalo, elephant and rhino in their natural habitat.
+Apart from that you have the chance to see the famous “Big Five” lion, leopard, buffalo, African elephant and rhino in their natural habitat.
 Other animals which can be seen are giraffes, hippos, zebras and many different kinds of antelopes.
 Around Cape Peninsula there are colonies of cape penguins, the west coast is home to the fascinating leatherback turtle.
 At the Cape of Good Hope some groups of baboon keep tourists on their toes.